Track mileage automatically

 Choose the right method for your claim

-You can use one of two different methods for claiming these expenses.
-These methods are the standard mileage allowance, which is a per-mile allowance set by the IRS, and the actual expense method.
+You can claim these expenses using one of two methods: the standard mileage allowance, which is a per-mile allowance set by the IRS, or the actual expense method.

 The right method really depends on your circumstances.
 The IRS suggests calculating your deduction using both methods and then choosing the method that gives you the better deduction.

-The standard mileage method basically involves tracking your business miles and multiplying them by the IRS’s standard mileage rate.
-The actual expense method is a bit more complex, and we will explain how to use this method in this article.
+The standard mileage method involves tracking your business miles and multiplying them by the IRS’s standard mileage rate.
+The actual expense method is a bit more complex, and we will explain how to use it in this article.

 Driversnote